Emissions Models and Other Methods to Produce Emission Inventories

 - Category 3 Marine Diesel Engines - Final Emission Standards Final Regulatory Support Impact Analysis (PDF) (527 pp, 9.7 MB, EPA420-R-09-019, December 2009) Chapter 3, for EPA's 2010 rule, "Control of Emissions from New Marine Compression-Ignition Engines at or Above 30 Liters per Cylinder", contains our inventory estimates and a description of how those estimates were produced for Category 3 commercial marine vessels.

 - Final Regulatory Impact Analysis: Control of Emissions of Air Pollution from Locomotives and Marine Compression-Ignition Engines Less Than 30 Liters per Cylinder (PDF)(739 pp, 19 MB, EPA420-R-08-001a, May 2008) for EPA's 2008 rule, "Control of Emissions of Air Pollution from Locomotives and Marine Compression-Ignition Engines Less Than 30 Liters per Cylinder ", Chapter 3 contains our inventory estimates and a description of how those estimates were produced for Category 1 and 2 commercial marine vessels.

-- describes the latest, state-of-the-science methodologies for preparing a port-related emissions inventory for the following mobile source sectors: ocean-going vessels, harbor craft, recreational marine, cargo handling equipment, onroad vehicles, and rail.
-This document may be used for regulatory, voluntary, and research purposes.
+- describes the latest, state-of-the-science methodologies for preparing port-related emissions inventory for the following mobile source sectors: ocean-going vessels, harbor craft, recreational marine, cargo handling equipment, onroad vehicles, and rail.
+This guidance may be used for regulatory, voluntary, and research purposes.

 - Emission Factors for Locomotives (PDF) (9 pp, 260K, April 2009, EPA420-F-09-025): this fact sheet lists emission factors for locomotives and provides instructions for preparing locomotive emission inventories based on these factors and annual fuel consumption rates.